 NIMS works best when everyone involved in a specific incident is familiar with the principles and concepts of NIMS and is prepared to abide by them.
 FEMA, through the Emergency Management Institute, offers NIMS training for anyone who wants to be a part of or anticipates being a part of emergency preparedness, response, and/or recovery.
 This training helps ensure that everyone involved in an incident has a shared vocabulary and a shared understanding of procedures and operational systems such as the Incident Command System (ICS), the Emergency Operations Center (EOC), and Multiagency Coordination Groups (MAC Groups).

 FEMA recommends that everyone involved in emergency management take the baseline NIMS courses.
 Those who are likely to be involved in command and general staff roles in an emergency situation should take more advanced ICS courses.
 The more people who have the proper training, the more likely it is that planning, response, and recovery will go well.
 NIMS, in short, is not something that can be flipped on when needed.
 It’s something everyone in the emergency management community needs to be a part of.

 NIMS training is important, but it only provides a basic knowledge of emergency management.
-If you want the kind of advanced knowledge it takes to become an emergency management leader, consider earning an MS in Emergency Management.
-Much more than a public safety degree or homeland security degree, a master’s in emergency management can provide you with a full scope of knowledge that can help you lead emergency response efforts, improve public policy, and protect communities from natural and human-caused disasters.
+If you want the kind of advanced knowledge it takes to become an emergency management leader, consider earning an MS in Criminal Justice and specializing in emergency management.
+Much more than a public safety degree or homeland security degree, a degree focused in emergency management can provide you with a full scope of knowledge that can help you lead emergency response efforts, improve public policy, and protect communities from natural and human-caused disasters.

-Walden University is an accredited institution offering an MS in Emergency Management degree program online.
+Walden University is an accredited institution offering an MS in Criminal Justice degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.